The Stanley Dock

-The spectacular Stanley Dock Tobacco Warehouse is a grade II listed building.
-At the time of its construction in 1901, it was reported to be the world’s largest brick warehouse, made from 27 million bricks and standing 125 feet high.
+The Stanley Dock Tobacco Warehouse is a grade II listed building and is the world’s largest brick warehouse, standing 125 feet high.
 It is a city landmark by virtue of its massive scale.

-Today, much of the Stanley Dock conservation area is owned privately.
+Today, much of the Stanley Dock conservation area is owned privately and used commercially.

 - Detail Design